cuthbertLab/music21/music21/doc/html/_sources/moduleTinyNotation.txt

 music, but it's pretty useful for a lot of short examples.

 tinyNotation is not meant to expand to cover every single case.
-Instead it is meant to be subclassible to extend to the cases *your* project needs.
+Instead it is meant to be subclassable to extend to the cases *your* project needs.
 See for instance the harmony examples in HarmonyNotationLine and HarmonyNotationNote or the Trecento specific examples in trecento/cadencebook.py

 .. function:: lineToStream()

 Class TinyNotationNote
 ----------------------